-Rural Missouri does not publish poetry or fiction, nor do we have space for monthly columns from freelance writers.
-We also rarely purchase reminiscence stories or stories written in first person.
+Rural Missouri does not publish poetry or fiction or monthly columns from freelance writers.
+We also rarely purchase reminiscence stories or stories written in the first person.
 Writing in a similar style (AP) and format as our staff greatly improves the likelihood of our interest in purchasing your story.
-Required length of a feature story is 1,100-1,200 words.
+Required length of a feature story is 800-1,000 words, depending on the subject.

 A story is rarely written in publishable form the first time out of the gate, so if a story inquiry has been accepted and submitted to Rural Missouri’s editors, expect to have some feedback regarding edits that will need to be made to the piece before the story is considered fully “accepted.”
 Rural Missouri’s editors reserve the right to edit stories which have been purchased for publication.

 Fees are competitive but vary widely depending on the level of writing skill, ability to work with Rural Missouri’s editors on editing stories and availability of photo support, illustrations, artwork, etc. Payment is delivered upon full acceptance of the submitted piece.